Venezuela calls U.S. comments on Guyana dispute 'interventionist'

-Each of the neighboring South American countries says the incident on Saturday occurred within its territorial waters.
-In response to the event, the U.S. State Department said Venezuela had behaved “aggressively” and called on the country to “respect international law and the rights of its neighbors.”
+Each of the neighbouring South American countries says the incident on Saturday occurred within its territorial waters.
+In response to the event, the U.S. State Department said Venezuela had behaved “aggressively” and called on the country to “respect international law and the rights of its neighbours.”

 “It is evident that the U.S. government is interfering in a matter that is not at all incumbent upon it, with the goal of promoting corporate interests closely linked to the Washington ruling elite,” the foreign ministry said in a statement.